How to complain and get results

 Just make sure the remedy you suggest is commensurate with the problem, Doyle says.
 If the seatback TV didn’t function on your flight, don’t ask for a free ticket; ask for a credit for a drink or a meal on your next trip, he suggests.

 “Are you going to get it?
 Who knows?
-But chances are, you’re not going to get it unless you ask,” Doyle says.
+But chances are, you’re not going to get it unless you ask,” Doyle said.

 Resist the urge to explain every twist and turn of your journey, or to overstate your distress for dramatic effect.
 Extraneous details and exaggerations could make you easier to dismiss.